-I'll never forget the day I first saw her.
+I’ll never forget the day I first saw her.
 Never.
 Best thing that ever happened in my life.

-Now that ain't my sorta groove, and rightly so - I'm the Queen of the Turntables, the Royalty of the Rave and the Duchess of the Dance Groove, not some prissy fancy-shmancy type, but this sound was so neat and so new to me that I just needed to check it out.
-Soon's I get there though, the music comes to a stop and soon a buncha ponies start comin' out.
-Well, I figure: 'I'm already here, right?
-"In for a penny in for a bit" an' all that'.
+Now that ain’t my sorta groove, and rightly so - I’m the Queen of the Turntables, the Royalty of the Rave and the Duchess of the Dance Groove, not some prissy fancy-shmancy type, but this sound was so neat and so new to me that I just needed to check it out.
+Soon’s I get there though, the music comes to a stop and then a buncha ponies start comin’ out.
+Well, I figure: 'I’m already here, right?
+“In for a penny in for a bit” an’ all that'.

 So I head over and ask about what was just playin’.
 The ticket guy said it was somethin’ called a ‘solo chello’ (later I learned there was no ‘h’ How’s that work?) and that the act was finishing tomorrow.
 So I buy a ticket, right?
 Spur of the moment, I swear.
 I swear.
 I was there just to find the source of the sound.
 Honest.

 And I know now you’re probably thinkin’ to yourself “Vinyl?
 Going to see a classical band?”
 Well yeah.
 So what?
 Hey, you wanted to know how things started out, so I’m tellin’ you how.
 Bear with me here, okay?

 The guy gives me a bit of a weird look, like he figures I'm just yanking his rein, but sees I'm serious, so he sells me a ticket.
 Bits are bits and mine are as good as anypony else's, right?
 The guy gives me another funny look and then just shrugs.
 Bits and ticket change hooves and I head back to my digs.